Nakheel Tower

-Nakheel Tower is a on-hold 1,000 m tall skyscraper in Dubai, United Arab Emirates by developer Nakheel.
+Nakheel Tower is a cancelled 1,000 m tall skyscraper in Dubai, United Arab Emirates by developer Nakheel.
 The project was previously called Al Burj (ٱلْبُرْجُ "The Tower").
 While the proposal changed over time, the tower was intended to be the tallest building in the world, surpassing the 828 m Burj Khalifa which was completed in 2010.

 In January 2009, it was announced that the project was put on hold due to financial problems caused by the Great Recession.
 As a result of the Dubai World 2009 debt standstill, Nakheel Group's financial problems increased considerably and the tower was cancelled in December 2009.

 Nakheel was in talks with several potential contractors, including South Korea's Samsung C&T (who also built Burj Khalifa), Japanese Shimizu Corporation and Australian Grocon.
 WSP was Lead Consultant for the structure, heading a consortium that included LERA of New York and VDM of Australia, and working with architects Woods Bagot.